 It will take around 15 minutes to put this dinner together.
 How does it work?
 So easy; simply combine olive oil, garlic, smoked paprika, dry oregano, cumin, coriander and finely chopped cilantro in a large bowl.
 Add the chickpeas, tomatoes, olives, chicken and bread cubes and give everything a good stir.
 Turn the whole works out onto a sheet pan and you're good to go!

 Ready for the oven.

 Next comes the magic.
-Place the pan in a hot (450˚F) oven and a wonderful transformation takes place, again in about 15 minutes.
-When you open the oven door you’ll be greeted by a beautiful, delicious dinner with tender, perfectly spiced chicken, golden brown, crispy chickpeas, vibrant tomatoes, bursting with sweet juice and shiny, warm Kalamata olives that add a wonderful explosion of saltiness with each bite.
+Place the pan in a hot (450˚F) oven and a wonderful transformation takes place in 25-30 minutes.
+When you open the oven door you'll be greeted by a beautiful, delicious dinner with tender, perfectly spiced chicken, golden brown, crispy chickpeas, vibrant tomatoes, bursting with sweet juice and shiny, warm Kalamata olives that add a wonderful explosion of saltiness with each bite.